-Van Life Reality – What You NEED to Know
+Van Life Realities – What You NEED to Know

-There is a pandemic going on right now and I’m not talking about Coronavirus (but seriously…WTH?!?).
+There seems to be more than just Coronavirus spreading like wildfire.
 I’m talking about #VanLife or #BoatLife or any other form of traveling home that might have taken over your Instagram feed and possibly become your new need-to-accomplish #Dream lifestyle.

 In case you’re new around here or missed our previous post, we’ve been full-time travelers for almost ten years now and Jason’s mom Mary, just became a full-time Van Lifer.
 See that story here: https://www.gonewiththewynns.com/van-life-mom

-Some say there isn’t enough transparency when it comes to the realities of these alternative lifestyles.
-I sort-of disagree.
+Some say there isn’t enough transparency regarding the realities of these alternative lifestyles.
+I disagree.
 Sure, there are a few accounts out there that only share the perfect-filter-applied version.
 But there are loads of my fellow camera-toting full-time travelers doing a solid job of documenting both the good and bad of their home on (fill in the blank) traveling lifestyle.

 I think the bigger issue is just how easily we (the viewer) can gloss over those challenging moments and by the end, only remember that epic drone shot.